 So, if we can then extrapolate one step further from those terms to modern astrological interpretations, the classic tendencies of the different elements begin to surface: Fire is often connected to extroversion, independence, and radiance; air is linked to communication and social energy; Earth is reflected in responsibility and practicality; and water is associated with emotional and ever-changing energy, says Gailing.

 Just as your astrological sun sign doesn’t determine your entire personality, the particular element of that sign doesn’t have full sway over your temperament, either (and, not to mention, your zodiac sign compatibility).
 As Gailing points out, many components of your overall natal chart—and the various elements they reflect—can play into your style or nature.
 "For example, someone could have several planets in both air and water signs, for example, and in that case, could reflect a blend of both temperaments," she says.
 The traits associated with the elements color all sorts of aspects of your personality, such as with whom you might be most compatible, and their location within your chart based on the signs and planets in different realms affect your horoscopes in various ways, for example what each new astrological season brings or how lucky you are.

-"Someone could have several planets in both air and water signs, for example, and in that case, could reflect a blend of both temperaments." —Stephanie Gailing, astrologer
+"Someone could have several planets in both air and water signs, for example, and in that case, could reflect a blend of both temperaments."—Stephanie Gailing, astrologer and author

 That said, if you have many planets in one element, you may be more likely to express that temperament and way of being to its fullest extent, says Gailing.
 “For example, if several of the planets and pivotal points—like the ascendant—in your chart are in fire signs, you’re likely very spirited, catalyzed by intuition, and move fast or prefer to be in motion.”